 And they improve internal communication by ensuring that staff members have the information they need to do their jobs well, which makes operations run smoothly and fosters better patient care.

-If you’re wondering where to start, it might help to see some examples of healthcare policies that facilities commonly put into place to follow best practices and mitigate risk.
+If you’re wondering where to start, it might help to see some examples of important types of healthcare policies that facilities commonly put into place to follow best practices and mitigate risk.

 1. Patient care policies